dgleba/rail263/README.md

 # Reference...

-This project started as a fork from https://github.com/manuelvanrijn/rails-template I then edited it so I could understand it.
+This project started as a fork from https://github.com/manuelvanrijn/rails-template.

+I then edited it so I could understand it.

 My project is:
-github.com/dgleba/rails-template-dg1 -  locally i called it railt251b
+github.com/dgleba/rails-template-dg1 -  locally I called it railt251b

 I then copied it here and it is my template with example app.

-## Documentation
+## Documentation from Manuelvanrijn

 ## Prerequisites